Another Kind of Blues

-Another Kind of Blues is the first studio album released by English punk band, the U.K. Subs.
+Another Kind of Blues is the first studio album released by English punk rock band, the U.K. Subs.
 It was released in the UK on 14 September 1979 on GEM Records, a subsidiary of RCA.
 It is considered a classic from the punk era.

 Produced at Kingsway Studio by John McCoy.

-The style of music borrows heavily from blues and rock'n'roll but infused much of the energy and social commentary that was shaping the wider punk rock scene.
+The style of music borrows heavily from blues, R&B and rock'n'roll but infused much of the energy and social commentary that was shaping the wider punk rock scene.